MacOfAnglesTH/Python-Single-File-Projekts/readme.md

 Minimal Dependencies: Focus on the Python Standard Library to ensure scripts run anywhere without complex environment setups.

 Easy Integration: Designed to be dropped into larger codebases with zero friction.

+🔒 Privacy Note

+To maintain the confidentiality of the organizations I work with, some inputs and variable names in these scripts have been modified or anonymized.